صور الصفحة

 النشر الإلكتروني

 nate, at the Bar, and again in our Universities.
 Is it in church alone that we can afford to dispense with state forms, and court etiquettes, to be homely and unpunctilious, without risk to the interests of decency, order, and reverence?
-Nothing, surely, that is cheap or commonplace; nothing that savours of the earth, and reminds of the world; no vulgar forms; no chamber postures; no familiar phrases; no colloquial tones; nothing but what is choice, orderly, composed, solemn, graceful, harmonious, has its place in our LORD's sanctuary: the resort of the angels; the asylum of the sick and weary soul; the school of Divine wisdom and heavenly music.'
+Nothing, surely, that is cheap or commonplace; nothing that savours of the earth, and reminds of the world; no vulgar forms; no chamber postures; no familiar phrases; no colloquial tones; nothing but what is choice, orderly, composed, solemn, graceful, harmonious, has its place in our LORD's sanctuary: the resort of the angels; the asylum of the sick and weary soul; the school of Divine wisdom and heavenly music."

 A friend of mine once gave his congregation this test, by which to try their behaviour in church.
-"If the great GOD of heaven and earth were to appear in bodily Presence among you, as He is in His spiritual, which of would not have to change his posture, his look, or outward behaviour, if not the very thoughts of his mind ?"
+"If the great GOD of heaven and earth were to appear in bodily Presence among you, as He is in His spiritual, which of you would not have to change his posture, his look, or outward behaviour, if not the very thoughts of his mind ?"

-And now will you not consider my question ?
+And now will you not consider my question?
 And I pray GOD to bless the thoughts of your heart for His glory and your good.

 "Take my soul and body's powers,